This page gives some information about how the temple is doing financially. It currently shows the financial position as of the end of September 2017.

 The red bars show the actual position in past months, and the yellow bars show a projection for future months.
 Some of the numbers that are used for these projections are fairly certain, as we know what a lot of our bills will be in the coming months, and standing orders give some stability to our income.
 Other income and expenditure is more variable, and an estimate is used for these (more details below).

-In June the total net income (including general donations and donations from school visits, for example) was over £400 for the month, and just under £300 in July.
+In both August and September the total net income (including general donations and donations from school visits, for example) was over £400 for the month.
 As a result, the Net Worth graph continues to rise quite sharply in these months.

 As the temple's resources grow this gives us a buffer to help weather any unforeseen expenses; it also helps us accumulate a deposit towards purchasing a property to give the temple a long-term home.